MCD polls: BJP chief Nadda, Union ministers to take part in road shows on Sunday | Politics

 Party's Delhi MPs Harsh Vardhan, Manoj Tiwari, Ramesh Bidhuri, Pravesh Verma, Gautam Gambhir and Hansraj Hans will also join the road shows, he said.

-BJP spokesperson Harish Khurana said the MCD polls are an opportunity before the people of Delhi to teach a lesson to the ''corrupt'' Kejriwal government that has failed to solve various problems, including air pollution, cleaning Yamuna and water supply.
+BJP spokesperson Harish Khurana said the MCD polls are an opportunity before the people of Delhi to teach a lesson to the ''corrupt'' Kejriwal government that has failed to solve various problems, including air pollution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)